-This summer, Fay will be breaking ground on its new Center for Creativity & Design, a two-floor, 7,000 square-foot space that will be located at the center of campus, in the current location of the Root Meeting Room.
+This summer, Fay broke ground on its new Center for Creativity & Design, a two-floor, 7,000 square-foot space that will be located at the center of campus, in the current location of the Root Meeting Room.
 This state-of-the-art facility will serve as home to Fay’s Creativity and Design Program for Kindergarten through Grade 9 beginning in the fall of 2022.
 Support this exciting project by reserving a brick that will be placed underfoot on the outdoor patio adjacent to the CC&D’s entrance.

 At this time, only 500 bricks are being made available, with a maximum of four (4) brick reservations per family.
 You can reserve a brick with a tax-deductible donation of $250 per brick.